tfoote/design/README.md

 The site requires no static generation outside of github's static jekyll generation, which means that changes are published to the site as soon as they are pushed (can take up to 10 minutes for github to update the site).

 The github login (for showing pull requests) also requires that https://github.com/prose/gatekeeper is setup in heroku, and the url for that is http://auth.design.ros2.org/authenticate/TEMP_TOKEN.
 Because of the free Heroku instance, the first time someone logins in after a period of time, there is a delay.

+You will need to register an Application on the github account and connect it to the heroku with the right callback location.